Freshwater policy and plan change work

 Regional Water and Land Plan changes

-The Regional Water and Land Plan is the main 'rule book' for managing people's use of land and water in the Bay of Plenty.
+The Regional Natural Resources Plan (previously called the Regional Water and Land Plan) is the main 'rule book' for managing people's use of land and water in the Bay of Plenty.
 It outlines how Regional Council will implement the Regional Policy Statement and meet Resource Management Act requirements to provide for sustainable use of natural resources in the Bay of Plenty.

-Any change to the Regional Water and Land Plan must go through an extensive public consultation process.
-Two plan changes are currently underway to improve water management in the Bay of Plenty:
+Any change to the Regional Water and Land Plan or Regional Policy Statement must go through an extensive public consultation process.
+Three plan changes are currently underway to improve water management in the Bay of Plenty:

 - Lake Rotorua Nutrient Management - Proposed Plan Change 10: New nutrient management rules to protect water quality in Lake Rotorua

-Through the National Policy Statement for Freshwater (NPS), central government has directed Bay of Plenty Regional Council to improve the way that water is managed in the region so that:
+Through the National Policy Statement for Freshwater (NPS-FM), central government has directed Bay of Plenty Regional Council to improve the way that water is managed in the region so that:

 - Our lakes, rivers, streams, wetlands and the estuaries they flow into are kept healthy for people to enjoy